io.ta (n) 1: the 9th letter of the Greek alphabet (i) 2: an infinitesimal particle or amount

 A new variable may be introduced by a statement, as in the third production.
 As in Java, this variable remains in scope in subsequent statements until the closing brace of the tightest enclosing pair of braces that surround this statement.
 The new variable may optionally be initialized with an assignment to an expression.
 If not, the value of the variable is undefined until its first assignment.
 An assignment to an existing variable (which may be an array index) may be used as a statement in Iota, but not as an expression (unless it is placed in braces).
 The value of an assignment or variable initialization is the assigned value.

 An if statement evaluates the initial expression and executes the following statement if the expression evaluates to true.
+To preserve some syntactic compatibility with Java, an extra semicolon may optionally be written before the keyword else.
 The expression must have type bool.
 If the expression evaluates to false, the else clause is evaluated if present.
-The statement has a value only if it has an else clause, both possible statements have values, and their type is the same -- this type is then the type of the whole if statement.
+The statement has a value only if it has an else clause, both possible statements have values, and their type is the same -- this type is then the type of the whole if statement's value.
 Thus, a Java statement such as

 stmt ::= expr